 It should come as no surprise, then, that talcum is frequently contaminated with asbestos when it is mined, even when care is taken to keep them separate.

-Even though the talcum powder that eventually gets sold as baby powder gets ground up and refined after extraction, removing all of the asbestos contamination is nearly impossible.1
+Even though the talcum powder that eventually gets sold as baby powder gets ground up and refined after extraction, removing all of the asbestos contamination is nearly impossible.
+In short, there is no asbestos-free talcum because there are always trace amounts of the carcinogen.1

 3. Cancer risks from talcum powder

 Talcum and talcum powder that has been contaminated with asbestos could cause the following types of cancer: